bschau/Portfolio/README.md

 * [ubit](ubit/) - some microbit samples (in danish) - js.
 * [VPS Apps](VpsApps/) - some scripts I run on my VPS - go, perl and python.
 * [Wordpress](Wordpress/) - Wordpress plugins and themes - php.
+* [Yocto Basic](c/YoctoBasic/) - everyone has their own home-grown language.
+This is mine - c.